Skip to main content

 # Update (re-pull from repo)

-pinata agents templates update < template-i d >
+pinata agents templates update <template-id>

 # Archive a submission

-pinata agents templates delete < template-i d >
+pinata agents templates delete <template-id>